jboss-developer/jboss-eap-quickstarts/cdi-decorator/README.md

 What is it?
 -----------
-The `cdi-decorator` quickstart demonstrates the use of CDI Decorator in Red Hat JBoss Enterprise Application Platform.
+The `cdi-decorator` quickstart demonstrates the use of CDI decorators in Red Hat JBoss Enterprise Application Platform.
+A decorator implements one or more bean types and intercepts business method invocations of beans which implement those bean types.
+These bean types are called decorated types.

+Decorators are similar to interceptors, but because they directly implement operations with business semantics, they are able to implement business logic and, conversely, unable to implement the cross-cutting concerns for which interceptors are optimized.

+Decorators may be associated with any managed bean that is not itself an interceptor or decorator or with any EJB session bean.
+A decorator instance is a dependent object of the object it decorates.

-It represents a common decorator design pattern.
+This example represents a common decorator design pattern.
 We take a class and we wrap decorator class around it.
 When we call the class, we always pass through the surrounding decorator class before we reach the inner class.
-In this example, the decorator class simply changes the staff bonus from '100' to '200' and the staff position from 'Java Developer' to 'Team Lead'.
+In this example, the decorator class simply changes the staff bonus from `100` to `200` and the staff position from `Java Developer` to `Team Lead`.
 It then logs a message to the server console.

-By default, all decorators are disabled, so application will run without using decorator.
-We need to enable our decorator in the 'beans.xml' descriptor to make it work.
+By default, all decorators are disabled, so the application will run without using decorator.
+We need to enable our decorator in the `WEB-INF/beans.xml` descriptor to make it work.

 System requirements